Moles and Molar Mass: The Superpower for Counting in the Microscopic World - AP Chemistry Complete Notes

 Molar Mass: The Mass of a Mole

-Calculating Molar Mass: A Simple Process
+Calculating the Molar Mass: An Easy Process

-1. Identify the elements in the compound.
+1. Find the elements in the compound.

 4. Add the results to get the total molar mass.